SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 ### Connecting Multiple Application Instances

-While Streams makes it easy for individual applications to connect to messaging systems, the typical scenario for Streams based applications is the creation of microservices pipelines, where microservices send data to each other.
+While Stream makes it easy for individual applications to connect to messaging systems, the typical scenario for Stream-based applications is the creation of microservices pipelines, where microservices send data to each other.
 You can achieve this scenario by correlating the input and output destinations of "`adjacent`" applications.

 Suppose a design calls for a Time Source application to send data to a Log Sink application.
 You could use a common destination named `ticktock` for bindings within both applications.